 When setting fitness goals for yourself, make sure that they are S.M.A.R.T.
 In other words, they need to be:

 You need to factor in what other commitments that you have when deciding on what goals you want to achieve with your fitness plan.
-For example, if you’re constantly traveling for work, saying that you’re going to go to the gym five days a week in unrealistic as you don’t know if the place that you’ll be in has a gym.
+For example, if you’re constantly traveling for work, saying that you’re going to go to the gym five days a week is unrealistic as you don’t know if the place that you’ll be in has a gym.
 So make sure that your fitness routine is in line with what you need to do in other facets of your life.

-You use a hectic lifestyle as an excuse for eating poorly.
+You use a Hectic Lifestyle as an excuse for Eating Poorly.

 These days, we’re all constantly on the go.
 Nine times out of ten, we don’t have time to sit down and have a proper meal.
 Fast food – which is full of bad fats and other not-so-healthy things – becomes a staple for us as it’s quick and tasty – so filling that void for us.